 Elder Financial Abuse by Brokers and Investment Advisers

-Older investors, age 65 and older, remain one of the most vulnerable populations at risk of becoming the victims of financial fraud.
+Older investors, age 65 and older, remain one of the most vulnerable populations at risk of becoming the victims of financial frauds and investment and bond losses.
 Sometimes, the perpetrator is a family member, a friend, or another trusted adult, such as a caregiver or a guardian.
 In other instances, the fraudster may be a broker or a financial adviser.
-This is someone who has a fiduciary duty to act in the elder investor's best interests and whose job it is to properly oversee and invest the customer's IRA, brokerage account, or other savings, while keeping their money safe.
+This is someone with a fiduciary duty to act in the elder investor's best interests and whose job is to properly oversee and invest the customer's individual retirement account (IRA), brokerage account, or other savings while keeping their money safe.

 Shepherd Smith Edwards and Kantas (SSEK Law Firm) represents older investors, including retirees and other seniors, and their families against the brokers and investment advisers who either purposely defrauded them or were negligent in managing their money.
-Over the years, our elder financial abuse attorneys have helped thousands of senior investors to recoup their losses and other damages.Most Older Investors Are Conservative Investors Who Cannot Afford a Lot of Financial Risk
+Over the years, our elder financial abuse attorneys and securities lawyers have helped thousands of senior investors to recoup their losses and other damages.Most Older Investors Are Conservative Investors Who Cannot Afford a Lot of Financial Risks

-One of the reasons that seniors are a popular target of investment fraud is that many of them have money, accumulated and saved after many years of hard work.
+One of the reasons why seniors are a popular target of investment or broker fraud is that many of them have money accumulated and saved after many years of hard work.
 These are the funds that are supposed to support them after they retire, which is why older people are conservative investors who cannot take on much risk.

-- Overconcentration.
-This involves investing an older investor's portfolio too much in one type of investment, rather than diversifying.
+- Overconcentration: This involves investing too much of an older investor's portfolio in one type of investment rather than diversifying.
 This can increase the risk of loss should that financial product plunge in value.

 - Unauthorized trading in a senior investor's brokerage account without their knowing/official consent or without the firm's permission.

-- Making unauthorized withdrawals and transfers from the older customer's account.
+- Unauthorized withdrawals: Making unauthorized withdrawals and transfers from the older customer's account.

-- Unsuitable investments.
-Using a senior investor's money to purchase financial products or funds that are not appropriate for their risk tolerance level or goals but will generate high commissions for the financial representative.
+- Unsuitable investments: Using a senior investor's money to purchase financial products or funds that are inappropriate for their risk tolerance level or goals will generate high commissions for the financial representative.

 - Negligence.
 This doesn't necessarily involve the intent to commit elder investment fraud or other willful misconduct.
 Rather, the broker acted carelessly, cluelessly, or failed to act at all, causing the older investor to suffer financial harm.